colin-olito/SA-Hermaphrodites-wDemography/README.md

 ### DRYAD
-A copy of this repository was uploaded to Dryad at the time of manuscript acceptance [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
+A copy of this repository was uploaded to Dryad at the time of manuscript acceptance [here](https://doi.org/10.5061/dryad.c2fqz619t), temporary Dryad [reviewer link](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).